bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 This will return a path describing a vertially oriented boxplot at x-coordinate with five quartiles.
 The width of the box is always 1.

++ extrude{x,y,dist}

+This will compute a new distance that is located 'dist' away on an imaginary line that extends beyond the line segment going from 'x' to 'y'.